ZinkNotTheMetal/my-smart-home/docs/GETTING_STARTED.md

 I also like the fact that I can test an automation super simply by adding the timestamp start point and click and test out that things work.
 I recommend this if the Home Assistant automations seem cumbersome or not intuitive.

-## MQTT

-MQTT is a lightweight and efficient message broker.
-It is really designed for the Internet of Things (IoT) space and is used in many setups.
-It supports a wide variety of integrations and a good tool to have and know.
-The best analogy I heard for this is it's like a whiteboard in an office.
-Not everyone can get into the office, not everyone cares about what is written on it, but the certain few that do it's a great place to write and update the team on what's happening.

 ## ESP Home